Pine Forest Association Architectural Guidelines and

 A water meter at the service connection and water shutoffs in the interior of the home (not in crawl spaces)

 are required at the time of construction.
-The Pine Forest Manager will provide the property owner and the
+The Pine Forest Community and Property Liaison will provide the property owner and the

 excavator a copy of the requirements for hooking into the Pine Forest water system.
 (1/98) Contact the Pine

-Forest Manager for details, including make and model of water meter.
+Forest Liaison for details, including make and model of water meter.
 Hooking into the PF water system will

 not be allowed if PFOA dues are in arrears.